Dallas-Fort Worth Real Estate: The Basics

 Are you considering buying or selling real estate in the Dallas-Fort Worth area this year?
-We’ve got the metro-level property data you need to do it right.
+We’ve got the metro-level property data and the detailed property reports you need to do it right.

 The Dallas-Fort Worth metro area includes more than just Dallas and Fort Worth.
 Other cities in the metroplex include Arlington, Plano, Denton, Irving, Frisco, Allen, Garland, and more.
 The region encompasses over 9,000 square miles and boasts a population of more than 7.1 million, making it the fourth-most populated metro area in the country.

 |Number of properties||2.7 million|

 |Total number of foreclosures*||8,195|

 |Overall foreclosure rate||0.30% (1 in every 329 housing units)|